ludviglejon/corearm-build/README.md

-# Boundless OS
+# CoreARM Build

-A minimalistic Linux build for 64-bit ARM Cortex-A53 processors.
+A minimalistic Linux build system for 64-bit ARM processors.

 ## Features
 - Command-line only interface